owncloud/web/docs/development/repo-structure.md

 ### packages Folder

 We're using the [ownCloud Web repo](https://github.com/owncloud/web) as a mono repo.
 It contains a variety of packages.
 Some of them get published to [npmjs.com](https://npmjs.com), others define the core packages, apps and extensions that are the foundation of the `ownCloud Web` release artifact.

 Having these packages side by side within the `/packages` folder of the repo is possible because of a `pnpm` feature called `Workspaces`.
+You can learn more about that by visiting the [pnpm docs](https://pnpm.io/workspaces).

 ### tests Folder

 For historic reasons, there are two end-to-end test collections in the ownCloud Web project.
 The older one lives in `/tests/acceptance`, using [Nightwatch.js](https://nightwatchjs.org).
 The newer one lives in `/tests/e2e`, using [Playwright](https://playwright.dev).
 We're slowly moving away from the nightwatch.js-based e2e tests.
 As our coverage with playwright based e2e tests grows continuously, it might happen that you will not find the `/tests/acceptance` folder anymore.
 If that's the case at the time of reading this, those are happy times.